awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 ## Prerequisites of using ongoing replication \(CDC\) from a SQL Server source<a name="CHAP_Source.SQLServer.Prerequisites"></a>

-You can use ongoing replication \(change data capture, or CDC\) for a self\-managed SQL Server database on\-premises or on Amazon EC2, or an AWS\-managed database on Amazon RDS\.
+You can use ongoing replication \(change data capture, or CDC\) for a self\-managed SQL Server database on\-premises or on Amazon EC2, or a cloud database such as Amazon RDS or an Azure Sql managed instance\.

 The following requirements apply specifically when using ongoing replication with a SQL Server database as a source for AWS DMS\.
 + SQL Server must be configured for full backups, and you must perform a backup before beginning to replicate data\.